 Annemarie Oshelda was born in Vienna, Austria 8th December 1959.

-January 1980 Annemarie came to London and life unfolded for her, which eventually led to Annemarie becoming a British Citizen.
+January 1980 Annemarie came to London and life unfolded for her, which eventually, years later, led Annemarie to becoming a British Citizen.

 Since her childhood Annemarie has developed her drawing abilities, but she has begun to use colour during her first years in London.